Tisats/ObsidianProcessorProcessorPlugin/README.md

 * **AI-Powered Verification & Extraction:** Uses RightBrain to verify if a URL is a genuine, current subprocessor list and then extracts the names of all third-party vendors and internal company affiliates.
 * **Automated Note Creation & Linking:** Creates a central, linked note for each processor and subprocessor.
 A processor's note lists its subprocessors; a subprocessor's note lists who it's "Used By."
 * **Visualize Your Supply Chain:** Because all notes are inter-linked, you can use Obsidian's native Graph View to get an instant, interactive map of your vendor relationships.
 This makes complex data supply chains easier to understand and allows you to dive in and out of particular nodes of interest.
 * **AI-Powered Deduplication:** Run a command on your processors folder to find and merge duplicate entities, combining their relationships automatically.
+Duplicate files are safely archived with version numbers to prevent data loss, and all references are automatically updated to maintain link integrity.
 * **Compliance Document Enrichment:** Right-click any processor file to automatically find and link to that company's public DPA, Terms of Service, and Security pages.
+* **Interactive Graph Visualization:** Use Obsidian's native Graph View to visualize your supply chain relationships with color-coded nodes (processors in red, subprocessors in green) and smart filtering.
+Run **`Apply Recommended Graph Settings`** from the command palette to optimize the graph view for processor relationship visualization.

 ---